 Automated Lecture Capture

-The main lecture room at BIRS, TCPL 201, is equipped with state of the art automated lecture capture (video recording) technology.
-We have made it extraordinarily simple for BIRS participants to record and publish their talks on the BIRS website.
-Additionally, recorded talks are streamed live, allowing researchers to watch lectures from remote, in real-time.
+The main lecture room at BIRS, TCPL 201, is equipped with a custom automated lecture capture (video recording) system.
+We have made it extraordinarily simple for BIRS participants to record and publish their talks online, using a single button.
+Recorded talks are also streamed live, allowing researchers to watch lectures from remote, in real-time.
+There is no special preparation or movement restrictions required to use the system.

 How to Use It